marcocesarato/PHP-AIO-Security/README.md

-# PHP Firewall Security Class
+# PHP AIO Security Class
 __Version 0.2.0__

 _IF YOU USE ON YOUR PROJECT SOME OF THESE METHODS PLEASE TO CREDIT ME :) THANK YOU!_